- How do you make almond flour pancakes?

 I’ve been making and slightly tweaking this easy recipe for almond flour pancakes for a while now.
 While I was writing my new Keto cookbook (out December 31st!), I was knee-deep in Keto recipe creation, but keto pancakes didn’t quite fit the theme of the book (it’s called “Weeknight Keto”, and most people don’t want pancakes for dinner).

 I did add a few breakfast-for-dinner recipes to the book, but since almond flour pancakes get a lot of questions, I thought I’d post it here instead and take the opportunity to answer some of them here.
+I did the same thing with these almond flour biscuits.

 I love eating Keto but since I create recipes of all kinds, it’s difficult to stay on it consistently.
 Rob has been Keto for a full year and a half and will likely never fall off.
 For those reasons, I still cook and create keto recipes often.